As the old marketing proverb goes: people are more likely to trust what others say about you over what you say about yourself.

 The article itself utilizes different forms of content.
 It opens up with a video (meaning extra traffic from YouTube) and has GIFs peppered throughout.
 There are links to Fur Baby Rescue’s website and, of course, all the puppies in the article are up for adoption.

-This approach took a dual approach to co-branded content and influencer marketing.
+This approach took a dual approach to co-branded content and social influencer marketing.
 Both brands tapped into each others’ audiences, as well as those of the bloggers they featured.
 Here’s an example from food blog Living the Gourmet:

 — Living the Gourmet (@livingtgourmet) January 17, 2017